US says intelligence shows Russia stirring unrest in Moldova | Law-Order

 Meanwhile, Transnistria, which has close ties to Moscow and hosts Russian troops, claimed Thursday it had thwarted an assassination attempt on its president allegedly organized by Ukraine's national security service.
 Officials alleged that Ukraine's SBU security service ordered the assassination attempt, but did not provide evidence.
 The SBU rejected the allegation, saying it "should be considered exclusively as a provocation orchestrated by the Kremlin."
 Sandwiched between Ukraine and Romania, Moldova has often been at the center of a struggle between Moscow and the West.
 Once part of the Soviet Union, Moldova declared its independence in 1991.
 One of Europe's poorest countries with a population of about 2.6 million people, it has historic ties to Russia but wants to join the 27-nation EU.

-The push-and-pull has only intensified since Russian President Vladimir Putin ordered Russia's invasion of Ukraine last year.
+The push-and-pull has only intensified since Russian President Vladimir Putin ordered Russis invasion of Ukraine last year.

 The U.S. has provided USD 265 million in emergency support to Moldova since the start of the Russian invasion of Ukraine to help it deal with economic, energy and humanitarian crises caused by the war.
 The administration has asked Congress to approve an additional USD 300 million for Moldova.

-U.S. intelligence officials see no immediate military threat to Moldova, but the White House is publicising the finding in hopes of deterring Russia before it moves forward with its plans, Kirby said.
+US intelligence officials see no immediate military threat to Moldova, but the White House is publicizing the finding in hopes of deterring Russia before it moves forward with its plans, Kirby said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)